onflow/cadence/docs/language.md

 Stored values are keyed by a **type**, i.e., the access operator `[]` is used for both reading and writing stored values.

+The stored value must be a subtype of the type it is keyed by.

 ```bamboo
 // Declare a resource named `Counter`
 //